 PPP Key Objectives/targets/indicators relevant to the LDF and SA Implication for the Local Development Framework Implication for SA Recommend that SUDS solutions should be adopted for all significant new developments LPAs should be encouraged to develop Surface Water Management Plans as SPDs (as recommended in PPS 25) A Regional Plan for Sport in the West Midlands (2004 - 2008) The vision for sport in England is: 'To make England the most active and successful sporting nation in the world.'
 The aim or mission for the plan is: To significantly increase participation in sport within all age and social groups, leading to improvements in health and other social and economic benefits and providing the basis for progression into higher levels of performance, for those with the talent and desire to progress.'
-Local Authorities should complete the assessment of needs and opportunities of open spaces, sport and recreation facilities in accordance with the requirements of PPG17 The seven main outcomes for the regional plan for sport Increasing levels of participation in club and community sport - Achieve an increase each year of 50,000 people who become involved in sport, physical activity or active recreation (5 x 30 minutes a week) Improving levels of sports performance - Achieve an increase between 2004 and 2008 in the number of performers in the West Midlands competing for England and GB teams and achieving international success Widening access to sport - Achieve an above average increase in participation each year for women and girls; the over 45's; black and ethnic minority communities; disabled people and those on lower incomes Improving the health and well-being of people through sport - Achieve an increase each year of 50,000 people who become involved in sport, physical activity or active recreation (5 x 30 minutes a week), and through this, contribute to reducing obesity and diabetes in the West Midlands Creating safer and stronger communities through sport - Demonstrate that sport contributes to reducing crime and antisocial behaviour, by using crime reduction figures within the Positive Activities for Young Consider the need for policies on sports Consider the need for an updated PPG17 compliant assessment of needs and opportunities of open spaces, sport and recreation facilities The provided HTML representation of the policies of the poli The need to improve quality and access to local services and facilities is an objective in this Scoping Report The need to improve health and well-being and reduce inequalities in health is an objective in this Scoping Report West Midlands Airports Environmental Baseline Reference Document (2006) economy of the West Midlands between 2004 and 2008 The planning permission for expansion of BIA has a target to achieve a public transport mode share of 20% (passengers, employees and visitors) by 2005 or 10 mppa whichever is the later Should be increasing sustainable modes of transport to all airports in the west midlands The four main airports of the An objective to reduce the need to travel and move towards more sustainable travel patterns is included as an objective in this
+Local Authorities should complete the assessment of needs and opportunities of open spaces, sport and recreation facilities in accordance with the requirements of PPG17 The seven main outcomes for the regional plan for sport Increasing levels of participation in club and community sport - Achieve an increase each year of 50,000 people who become involved in sport, physical activity or active recreation (5 x 30 minutes a week) Improving levels of sports performance - Achieve an increase between 2004 and 2008 in the number of performers in the West Midlands competing for England and GB teams and achieving international success Widening access to sport - Achieve an above average increase in participation each year for women and girls; the over 45's; black and ethnic minority communities; disabled people and those on lower incomes Improving the health and well-being of people through sport - Achieve an increase each year of 50,000 people who become involved in sport, physical activity or active recreation (5 x 30 minutes a week), and through this, contribute to reducing obesity and diabetes in the West Midlands Creating safer and stronger communities through sport - Demonstrate that sport contributes to reducing crime and antisocial behaviour, by using crime reduction figures within the Positive Activities for Young People Programme Improving education through PE and sport - Achieve the target of 75% of 5-16 year olds in the West Midlands, taking part in two ho Consider the need for policies on sports Consider the need for an updated PPG17 compliant assessment of needs and opportunities of open spaces, sport and recreation facilities The consider the need for an updated PPG17 compliant assessment of needs and opportunities of open spaces, sport and recreation facilities.
+The need to improve quality and access to local services and facilities is an objective in this Scoping Report The need to improve health and well-being and reduce inequalities in health is an objective in this Scoping Report West Midlands Airports Environmental Baseline Reference Document (2006) economy of the West Midlands between 2004 and 2008 The planning permission for expansion of BIA has a target to achieve a public transport mode share of 20% (passengers, employees and visitors) by 2005 or 10 mppa whichever is the later Should be increasing sustainable modes of transport to all airports in the west midlands The four main airports of the An objective to reduce the need to travel and move towards more sustainable travel patterns is included as an objective in this